yairchu/yairchu.github.io/site/posts/ui-paradigms.md

   * Code to construct the UI elements for the initial document, which would also register event handlers to handle user interactions, and would register listeners to update the UI when the model changes
   * Event handlers reacting to user actions.
 These would invoke the model's setters to update the document
   * Listener handlers updating the UI when the document changes
-  * The UI objects destructors would unregister the model listeners
+  * UI objects destructor which unregister the model listeners

 This structure is tricky to get right.
 The Model and UI stay in sync using listeners that which we may forget to register, and the update handlers need to update the UI in a way that is consistent with how the same state would have been contructed initially, often leaving a scent of code duplication.